 In our Growth Groups, we enjoy food and fellowship; interactively study God's word; get to know each another; and learn how to pray for one another.
 These things are simply not possible solely through a larger, corporate worship gathering on Sunday, as much as that is the starting point for every week in the life of CC.
 A more intimate setting is required for any depth of relationship to be reached.
 To meet this need, we offer Growth Groups and Bible Studies at church and various homes.
 And, for students at UConn, we also offer on-campus Small Groups throughout the school year.

 If you wish to be involved in a CC Growth Group or Bible Study, please know that you are welcome!
 Check out the list below.
 Don't hesitate to ask if you want to know more about where and when any of these groups meet or if you have other questions.

 This ministry is directed towards our young adult singles, but is open to all.
-Our meetings are weekly on Wednesday nights at 7:30 PM and consists of a time of praise, Bible study, sharing, and prayer.
+Our meetings are weekly on Wednesday nights at 7:30 PM rotating between church and people’s houses.

 This ministry is directed to our CC families.
 Seminars held throughout the year on marriage and parenting.
 Based on sign-up.